Pinterest

 Party Sandwiches

-For your Best Sandwich Recipes ...
+For your German Sandwich Recipes ...

 However, if you don't want to bake, then try to use some German bread.
 A hearty rye bread or some pumpernickel is delicious.
 Whole grain breads are also common in Germany.